How to Sue a Home Warranty Company: Small Claims Court Guide

 • Your individual damages are too small to justify a solo lawsuit but your case is part of a broader pattern

-Check if any active class actions against your company exist by searching state AG websites and consumer legal databases.
+Check if any active enforcement actions against your company exist by searching state AG websites and consumer legal databases.
+You can also review which home warranty companies to avoid to see which providers have histories of regulatory action.

 Compare Home Warranty Options in Ohio